gentemp/covid-19-graphs/README.md

-## Recreating COVID-19 charts with Johns Hopkins CSSE data and matplotlib
+## Recreating online COVID-19 charts with Johns Hopkins CSSE data and matplotlib

-There are many graphs and charts produced for news articles that are "frozen" in time.
+There are many graphs and charts produced for online news articles that are "frozen" in time.
 This repo attempts to re-create those graphs and charts but with updated versions as more data become available.

 I've chosen to use the [Johns Hopkins CSSE COVID-19 repo](https://github.com/CSSEGISandData/COVID-19) as source for all data.
 Mostly because it's convenient but also because a lot